bmesbuildteamucla/bmesbuildteamucla.github.io/spring-break/README.md

 ## Tips and Tricks

+* Access the game on Google Chrome using the following link: chrome://dino/.
+If you don't have Google Chrome, try using this website: [Google Dino Game](https://trex-runner.com/)
 * First try playing the game to see what the hardware needs to do.
-[Click here to access the game on chrome](chrome://dino/).
 The obstacles change over time :O
 * Use the Servo motor to press the spacebar and photoresistors to detect incoming obstacles.

 ![Bob Challenge](https://bmesbuildteamucla.github.io/spring-break/InkedBob-the-builder-06-1140x760_LI.jpg)